 We are currently controlled by Oaktree and Ron P. Corio.
-Immediately following the completion of this offering, Oaktree and Ron P. Corio, through Parent, are expected to beneficially own approximately % of the voting power of our common stock, or % if the underwriters' option to purchase additional shares is fully exercised.
+Immediately following the completion of this offering, Oaktree and Ron P. Corio, through Parent, are expected to beneficially own approximately 32% of the voting power of our common stock, or approximately 28% if the underwriters' option to purchase additional shares is fully exercised.
 Because Oaktree and Ron P. Corio will beneficially own less than 50% of the total voting power of our common stock, we will no longer be a "controlled company" within the meaning of the Nasdaq listing standards upon completion of this offering.

 However, Oaktree and Ron P. Corio will continue to have a significant influence over fundamental and significant corporate matters and transactions as a result of their significant ownership and voting power with respect to our common stock, including the ability to delay, defer or prevent a change of control of our Company or impede a merger, takeover or other business combination, which may otherwise be favorable for us and our other stockholders.
 Additionally, Oaktree or Ron P. Corio is in the business of making investments in companies and may, from time to time, acquire and hold interests in businesses that compete, directly or indirectly with us.
 Oaktree or Ron P. Corio may also pursue acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities may not be available to us.
-So long as Oaktree or Ron P. Corio will continue to be able to substantially influence or effectively control our ability to enter into corporate transactions and their interests could conflict with or differ from our interest or the interests of our other stockholders.
+So long as Oaktree or Ron P. Corio continues to directly or indirectly own a significant amount of our common stock, even if such amount is less than a majority thereof, Oaktree or Ron P. Corio will continue to be able to substantially influence or effectively control our ability to enter into corporate transactions and their interests could conflict with or differ from our interest or the interests of our other stockholders.